Xiaohong-Deng/algorithms/README.md

 Algorithmic implementations for self-contained and distinct mini-problems.
 From basic algorithms and data structures like sorting or linked list to domain specific ones like Hybrid A*.

+## Domain Specific Problem Sets
-## Discrete Optimization
+### Discrete Optimization
+`discrete-opt`

-NP-hard or NP-complete problems that non-exponential solutions can only be found for specific cases or all cases but optimality of the solutions can not be guarenteed.
+NP-hard or NP-complete problems that non-exponential solutions is not possible for general cases.
+What we can do includes find feasible solutions for special or common cases or try approximation as opposed to accurate solutions.

 More than one approaches for each of the problems.